discrete-notes/discrete-notes.github.io/_posts/2020-11-13-rake-and-compress.md

 ## Rake-and-compress to get a labeling

 Consider the following labeling algorithm:
-			i = 1
+			1. i = 1
-			"the forest" = the tree
+			2. "the forest" = the tree
-			while the forest is not empty:
+			3. while the forest is not empty:
-				find the leaves
+				a. find the leaves
-				label them i
+				b. label them i
-				find the nodes of degree 2 that belong to paths (of nodes of degree 2) of length at least 3. label them i
+				c. find the nodes of degree 2 that belong to paths (of nodes of degree 2) of length at least 3.
+				d. label them i
-				remove the nodes with label i from the forest i++
+				e. remove the nodes with label i from the forest
+				f. i++
-			output the labeling
+			4. output the labeling

 ![](assets/rake-and-compress-1.png){: .center-image width="80%"}
 ![](assets/rake-and-compress-2.png){: .center-image width="80%"}